LukasFuchs/FDCSGm/Benchmark/Blanckenbach/README.md

 ## Isoviscous Convection

 The temperature and velocity patterns are resolved well and the steady state values for the Nusselt number and the root mean square velocity are nearly reached, too.
-Variations from the benchmark values might be due to a rather coarse resolution (51x51) and the given solving method, that is the explicit diffusion solver, the semi-lagrangian advection method, and the operator splitting method.
+Variations from the benchmark values might be due to a rather coarse resolution (51x51) and the given solving methods, that is the explicit diffusion solver, the semi-lagrangian advection method, and the operator splitting method.

 This becomes even more obvious for higher Rayleigh number (*Ra* = 10<sup>6</sup>) calculations for which the deviations of the Nusselt number are quite significant as well as for a temperature-dependend thermal convection.
 For the latter, a higher resolution (101x101) is necessary to obtain a stable solution of the temperature field.
 A higher resolution significantly increases the computation time (at least to reach the same final time as in the previous calculations; steady state seems to be reached rather early within the computations), which should be compansated using a variable grid size, which needs to be implemented first.

 *Resolution test for higher Ra*

-Depdending on the Rayleigh number, we can estimate the number of grid points in the upper thermal boundary layer (d) and, thus, the total resolution of our model, with:
+Depdending on the Rayleigh number, we can estimate the number of grid points in the upper thermal boundary layer (*d*) and, thus, the total resolution of our model, with:

 $(\frac{H}{d})^3 = \frac{1}{4}Ra$, &emsp; &emsp; &emsp; (2)

 Assuming that we want to use *n* grid points within the upper thermal boundary layer, the total number of vertical grid points is given by :

-$nz = (n-1)\sqrt[3]{\frac{Ra}{4}}+1$
+$nz = (n-1)\sqrt[3]{\frac{Ra}{4}}+1$, &emsp; &emsp; &emsp; (3)

 ### Low Rayleigh Number Calculations